 There are a few things I do to make sure I’m forecasting accurately.
 First, I’m always inspecting our CRM to ensure that my salespeople are logging their activities and updating stages on opportunities.
 Second, I ask my salespeople to tell me which deals are close-able within the month, as well as the next 60 days.
 This way, I can pay closer attention to these deals, and coach on the opportunities that will have an impact on my team’s attainment in the short and slightly-longer term.

 If you don’t have all of this information logged in your CRM, here’s a spreadsheet template you can use:

-2. Spend more time recruiting in the beginning than you think makes sense.
+2. Spend more time recruiting in the beginning.

 If I could turn back the clock, I would have reallocated a far greater amount of my time to recruiting for my team.
 While I'm biased, I truly believe in Bill Belichick’s (head coach for the New England Patriots) mantra that you have to have the right people on the right bus to achieve great results.

 If you're not doing it already, I would highly recommend spending the equivalent of at least one day per week interviewing and meeting with potential new candidates for your team -- regardless of whether or not you end up managing them directly.

 Salespeople are famously focused on the next month or the next quarter.
 But, rarely do reps worry about setting themselves up for success nine or 12 months out.
 A sales manager, however, must think 12, or even 24 to 36 months ahead.
 Essentially, a sales manager must work on exceeding two numbers: their hiring targets and effectiveness, as well as sales targets.

 I’ll paint this picture another way.
 There are two things a salesperson can screw up that causes them to miss their quota.
 The first is not putting enough opportunities into the top of the funnel.
 The second is spending too much time on deals that ultimately fall out of their funnel -- closed-lost.